 Period of Continuous Employment Annual Vacation

-0 - 3 years 3.5 vacation days/year
+0-3 years 3.5 vacation days/year

 3 years or more 8.5 vacation days/year

 - 5. Employees working 20 hours or more, but less than 40 hours will accrue prorated vacation. - 6.
 Vacation hours are accrued at a per pay period rate consistent with their accrual rate as detailed above. - 7.
 Maximum accruals: - a.
 Eligible employees who work 40 hours per week and who have worked fewer than 3 years may accrue up to 52 hours of vacation. - b.
 Eligible employees who work 40 hours per week and who have worked more than 3 years may accrue up to 68 hours of vacation. - c.
 Eligible employees working less than 40 hours per week may accumulate a maximum up to the prorated equivalent of the above caps. - d.
 Accrual of hours will stop when an employee reaches the limits noted above.
-Accrual will resume when vacation hours fall below these maximum accruals. - E. Re-hired Employees
+Accrual will resume when vacation hours fall bellow these maximum accruals. - 8.
+At separation, employees in these combination accrual/non-accrual positions will only receive payment only for unused accrued vacation and not for designated or discretionary vacation days.